National Security Adviser Robert O'Brien tests positive for coronavirus

 O'Brien reportedly contracted the virus outside the White House

 National Security Adviser Robert O’Brien has tested positive for coronavirus, a senior Trump administration official confirmed to Fox News.
+He becomes the highest-ranking administration member to contract the disease.

 The official said that O'Brien contracted the virus outside of the White House.
 The national security adviser had recently traveled to France to meet with President Emmanuel Macron and was also at a family gathering.